EthanThatOneKid/trek-inside/README.md

-# a-trip-to-uss-enterprise
+# Trek Inside

-Website documenting a trip to the set of Star Trek: The Next Generation.
+Website documenting a special trek inside the set of Star Trek: The Next Generation.

 ```sh
 deno -A jsr:@std/http/file-server